 Did you know that Facebook and Instagram have a "secret" feature that converts your photos to ASCII?
-Making a small change in your photo URLs, you can see them in color or black and white ASCII characters
+Making a small in your photo URLs, you can see them in color or black and white ASCII characters

 The information came online from developer Mathias Bynens on twitter and has stimulated user interest.